| Title: | Simulation of Discrete Random Variables with Marginal Distributions and Correlation Matrix and via a Gaussian or Student's t Copula |

 P.A.
 Ferrari, A. Barbiero (2012) Simulating ordinal data, Multivariate Behavioral Research, 47(4), 566-589

-The function computes the correlation matrix of the variables, with given marginal distributions, derived discretizing a
+The function computes the correlation matrix of the variables, with given marginal distributions, derived by discretizing a -variate standard normal or Student's variable with a given correlation matrix

 marginal |